 I am a Professor in the Edward S. Rogers Department of Electrical and Computer Engineering, Department of Computer Science and the Faculty of Law at the University of Toronto.
-I am the Canada Research Chair in Secure and Reliable Systems (Tier 1), a member of with the Computer Group, an Associate Director at the Data Sciences Institute at the Uniersity of Toronto, a Research Lead at the Schwartz Reisman Institute for Technology and Society, a Massey College Senior Fellow, and a Faculty Affiliate with the Vector Institute.
+I am the Canada Research Chair in Secure and Reliable Systems (Tier 1), the Director of the Schwartz Reisman Institute for Technology and Society, an Associate Director at the Data Sciences Institute at the Uniersity of Toronto, a Massey College Senior Fellow, and a Faculty Affiliate with the Vector Institute.
 I received my M.S. and Ph.D from Stanford University and my B.A.Sc from Engineering Science at the University of Toronto.

 My research goal is to make computer systems more secure and trustworthy.
 With the large degree that computing has permeated our lives, from mobile smartphones to ubiquitous cloud computing, it is crucial that this infrastructure that we rely so heavily on be secure and reliable.
 We trust computer systems more than ever, meaning that they must be secure, transparent and protect our privacy.
 To achieve this goal, I take a variety of approaches to achieving this goal, including techniques using operating systems, computer architecture, formal verification and networking.
 I like to research and understand my ideas by building prototypes with my students.
 Over the years, we’ve built and open-sourced many software projects.
 More information about my research projects can be found on my Research page.